flutter/website/src/_includes/docs/install/flutter-doctor.md

 As you chose to develop for {{include.target}}, you do not need _all_ components.
-If you followed this guide, result of your command should resemble:
+If you followed this guide, the result of your command should resemble:

 ```terminal
 {% include docs/install/flutter-doctor-success.md %}